Rufus For Real

 • Who’s Stirring the Pot?

-• Three cooking options: Works beautifully in both the slow cooker, Dutch oven, and Instant Pot.
+• Flexible cooking options: Make the pulled pork in the slow cooker, Dutch oven, or Instant Pot.

 For the Pulled Pork